-Dave Pietramala is considered as the all-time winning coach in school history.
+Dave Pietramala is considered the all-time winning coach in school history.

-He is known as the heart of the Johns Hopkins men’s lacrosse team.
+He is considered the heart of the Johns Hopkins men’s lacrosse team.

-Apart from this, this legend men’s lacrosse coach spent four years of his career as a standout defenseman for the Blue Jays.
+Apart from this, this legendary men’s lacrosse coach spent four years of his career as a standout defenseman for the Blue Jays from 1986 through 1989.

-It was 1986 through 1989.
-Dave Pietramala has entered his 20th season as the best lacrosse coach of a most successful college team in the year 2020.
+Dave Pietramala entered his 20th season as the head lacrosse coach of one of the most successful college teams in 2020.

-He achieved many programs throughout his career as a lacrosse player such as 44 national championships, 46 NCAA Tournament appearances, nine NCAA titles, 184 First Team All-American Which is desirable to others.
+He achieved many programs throughout his career as a lacrosse player, such as 44 national championships, 46 NCAA Tournament appearances, nine NCAA titles, and 184 First Team All-Americans, which is desirable to others.

-After joining Pietramala in 2000, Blue Jays began his journey to victory.
+After joining Pietramala in 2000, Blue Jays began their journey to victory.

-Dave Pietramala was selected by the Johns Hopkins President William Brody as well as Director of Athletics Tom Calder, who knew very well they gave the team on the right hand.
+Dave Pietramala was selected by Johns Hopkins, President William Brody, and Director of Athletics Tom Calder, who knew very well that they gave the team the right hand to guide.

 4. Michael Powell

 Michael Powell (Mikey Powell) is recognized as one of the best lacrosse players of this century.

-Four times winner of the Jack Turnbull Award as the top attackman in Division I lacrosse, this legendary player created the full record when he was on the top of his career points.
+Four times winner of the Jack Turnbull Award as the top attackman in Division I lacrosse, this legendary player created a record when he was on top of his career points.

-Michael Powell is the only player of Syracuse who won the W.H.
+Michael Powell is the only player from Syracuse who won the W.H.
 Brine Award 2 times (a record).

 Apart from Syracuse, he also played for the US in 2002 and 2006.
-He creates many records throughout his career.
+He created many records throughout his career.

-He was a four-time All-American and selected for NCAA All-Tournament team three times and was named Most Valuable Player at 2005 Major League Lacrosse All-Star Game.
+He was a four-time All-American and selected for the NCAA All-Tournament team three times and was named Most Valuable Player at the 2005 Major League Lacrosse All-Star Game.

-Coming from a most mediocre family, still, Michael Powell is recognized as a dream maker in the field of lacrosse.
+Coming from a mediocre family, still, Michael Powell is recognized as a dream maker in the field of lacrosse.